LucianoAdonis/lucianoadonis.github.io/pages/shopping.md

 - **In-ear Headphones (AirPods Pro)**: "I don't like cords.
 They're coarse, rough, irritating, and they get everywhere."
   - I love the transparency feature and being able to listen to music without being uncomfortable.
 - **Curved Monitor (Samsung Curved 34")**: You won't be able to work at the same level with one screen.

+# Useful Sites

+- [RTINGS](https://www.rtings.com/): A great site for comparing products.
+Unfortunately, I discovered it after buying a headset that was a complete disappointment, so I can attest that their reviews are spot-on.